Macros

 `[do ~@forms]]

-This macro takes a number n and a body, then generates n copies of that body wrapped in a do block.
-It calls map and range at compile time to build the list, then uses quasiquoting with ~@ to splice the result into the output.
-You have the full power of the language available; the only constraint is that it all happens before runtime.
+This macro takes a number n and a body, then emits n copies of that body wrapped in a do block.
+It runs map and range at compile time to build the list, then splices it into the output with ~@.
+The full language is at your disposal; the only rule is that it all happens before runtime.

 Type-Aware Macros